aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/saveas/txt-to-dif/_index.md

 ---
 title: Save TXT as DIF API for PHP
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for PHP to save TXT format file as DIF format file.
 url: /php/saveas/txt-to-dif/
 ---